 I had troubled innumerable people during my CLAT preparation, seeking to find the right sort of help from wherever I looked.
 And thankfully, I received the best advice.
 The questions I’ve asked or heard my fellow CLAT-takers pose in coaching classes or received in the mails that are sent to CLATGyan on a daily basis have transformed over the years.
 However, there are a few evergreen doubts, that are bound to make you palpitate at the thought of messing everything up if they remain unanswered.

 Disclaimer: There would be a lot of people who don’t go by the book and still are successful.
 I don’t mean to sound offhandish but there are always exceptions to the rule.
 You could also listen to the advice they have to offer but remember, maybe, Lady Luck might not choose to smile on you.

 #1 – How can I balance my board preparation with preparation for CLAT?

 This one has got to be my favourite.
 Why, you ask?
 Because it was the biggest folly of my life.
+No kidding.
 I ended up keeping CLAT preparation for the fag end and it was only after my board examinations in March, when I sincerely prepared for CLAT.
 Don’t do this.
-September is a good enough time to begin your preparation.
+Even December is a good enough time to begin your preparation.
 It is not like I’m asking you to completely devote your time to CLAT.
 Take out a decent two hours from the 24 hours that you’re granted daily and spend it on any section that comes in CLAT.
 If you think you won’t be able to take out two hours at a stretch from your day, try splitting it.
 And take this for granted: you will not be able to prepare as diligently for CLAT as you can now once the preparation for Boards hit you in February/March.
 And before that happens, you should be done with a reasonable amount of preparation.